 One of the most important things I learned in those three years of nuclear engineering – apart from a solid grounding in nuclear physics, which doesn’t change when the particulars of nuclear reactor design change – was that nuclear engineers are just ordinary human beings, with human failings like everyone else.
 Grown-up children playing with preternatural fire, blasé about the risks, rationalizing their gung-ho attitude as hard as they can and defending their careers and their pride unmindful of the consequences for the wider community.

 As a well-informed opponent of nuclear power, I’ve regarded it as incumbent upon me to ensure that I remain well-informed.
-That solid grounding in nuclear physics means that I have the theoretical framework that enables me to make sense of the vast amount of information that is available.
+That solid grounding in nuclear physics means that I have the theoretical framework that enables me to make sense of the vast amount of information that is available (and to be able to see when someone is bullshitting).
 Many of my deductions, and the processes I used in making them, are on this website.